Proto-Balto-Slavic language: Acute

-Some syllables in Proto-Balto-Slavic had an additional distinguishing feature, known as acute.
+Some syllables in Proto-Balto-Slavic had an additional distinguishing feature, known as acuteness.
 It is primarily a reflex of the Proto-Indo-European laryngeals, as well as a result of Winter's law.
-The exact nature of the acute is not clear, and different linguists have different interpretations.
+The exact nature of the acute is not clear, and different linguists have different interpretations of it.

 The modern interpretation, favoured by an increasing number of linguists, is that the acute was realised as glottalisation, an interruption of voicing similar to the stød found in Danish.
 This glottalisation is still found in modern Samogitian and Latvian, under the term "broken tone".
 Olander indicates it with a superscript glottalisation symbol ˀ after the nucleus of the syllable, while Jasanoff is more noncommittal and uses underlining.
 Some linguists go further, and interpret the acute as an actual consonantal segment, which Derksen indicates as a glottal stop ʔ and Kortlandt as a laryngeal consonant H. They reconstruct this consonantal segment not just after vowels, but also before them, as direct reflexes of PIE laryngeals.
 Such consonantal reflexes of laryngeals are not widely accepted, however.
 For consistency, Olander's glottalisation symbol ˀ will be used in this article.

 In Proto-Balto-Slavic, the acute was independent of accent position, and could appear on any "long" syllable, which included: